DulminiMadumalika/HibernateJPA/README.md

 ## License

-POS with Hibernate is MIT licensed, as found in the [License](https://github.com/DulminiMadumalika/HibernatePOS/blob/master/LICENSE).
+POS with Hibernate is MIT licensed.